|

 Alexander dolls were produced with only a few different face molds, the dolls originality

-lies in the various costumes, so if your doll is not in her original
+lies in the various costumes, if your doll is not in the original oufit,

-costume, has no wrist tag or box - it can be nearly impossible to locate exactly
+has no wrist tag or box - it can be nearly impossible to locate exactly who the

-have a clothing tag of; doll characters name, Madame Alexander, New York USA sewn into a seam.
+a clothing tag of the dolls character name, Madame Alexander, New York USA sewn

 related Alexander Dolls